Blue-Killer87/HWSM/README.md

-# HWSM
+**HWSM - Hardware System Monitor**
-Hardware System Monitor - Simple and easy to use system monitor with data analysis features
+ - Simple and easy to use system monitor with data analysis features